hugmanrique/uc3m-timetable/README.md

 ```
 https://uc3m-timetable.hugmanrique.me/?year={year}&plan={plan}&center={center}&grade={grade}&period={period}
 ```
-An iCalendar object file (`.ics`) should have been downloading.
+An iCalendar object file (`.ics`) should have been downloaded.
 To import it in your application, create a new calendar and see the following guides:

 - [Google Calendar](https://support.google.com/calendar/answer/37118) -- step 2,